-In PCOS-related or metabolic-pattern hair loss, many people move straight toward:
+In hormonal hair loss, PCOS-related or metabolic-pattern cases often move straight toward:

 - Anti-androgen approaches